I’m India.

 Menu

-Business strategist, entrepreneur, mentor, podcaster, speaker, teacher, CEO mama, world traveller, multi-linguist, human design enthusiast, energetics facilitator, and a hearty food-lover.
+Multiple business founder, entrepreneur, mentor, podcaster, speaker, teacher, CEO mama, world traveller, multi-linguist, lowkey nerd, and a wannabe professional food-lover.